kevinvanhove/angular-structure-styleguide/README.md

 </div>
 ```

-While this construct works fine for small applications, bigger applications will need **more seperation**.
+While this construct of binding everything to 1 object works fine for smaller applications, bigger applications will need **more seperation**.
 We can do this by splitting up the `$ctrl` object into 2 models:

 * A ViewModel
 * A DataModel